 The Problem – No access

-Today’s legacy market access processes are lagging behind scientific innovation.
-Pharma and payers in Europe have discovered that price competition can exist within a framework of value-based pricing, but negotiations take way too long – even with just two parties.
-Negotiations among three parties – needed for combination pricing – are even more complicated.
+Today's legacy market access processes are lagging behind scientific innovation.
+Pharma and payers in Europe are excited for innovative pricing strategies like indication and value based pricing.
+But, negotiations take too long, even with just two parties.
+For combination therapies, with three parties, the negotiations are even more complicated.

 The Solution – an exchange